iscoder/quadifier/CAVE/trunk/quadifier/readme.txt

 Unity doesn't create one of these by default, so Quadifier substitutes the appropriate 3D9Ex interfaces at time of creation.

+Another issue we have to deal with is that the D3DPOOL_MANAGED pool isn't valid when using the Direct3D9Ex context.
+For this reason, whenever D3DPOOL_MANAGED is used, IDirect3DDevice9Proxy translates it into D3DPOOL_DEFAULT instead, and sets D3DUSAGE_DYNAMIC so that it can be locked.

 There is partial implementation of support for Direct3D11, but more work is needed on this as it's a lot more complex.
 In their wisdom, Microsoft provide 6 different ways to create a swap chain and 2 present functions.